-The Statewide Hispanic Chamber of Commerce of New Jersey (SHCC-NJ), had its beginnings in 1989 when Business leaders met with Governor Tom Kean and were encouraged to start a Chamber to foster, mentor and train Hispanic Owned business in New Jersey.
+The Statewide Hispanic Chamber of Commerce of New Jersey (SHCCNJ), had its beginnings in 1989 when business leaders met with Governor Tom Kean and were encouraged to start a Chamber to foster, mentor, and train Hispanic-owned businesses in New Jersey.
 Over the years, NJ BIZ has ranked our chamber among the largest in the state.

-As a not-for-profit organization for over 25 years, SHCC-NJ has become the voice of the 70,0000 Hispanic Owned businesses that contribute over $10 Billion to the State’s economy.
+As a not-for-profit organization for over 30 years, SHCCNJ is the voice of the 120,000 Hispanic Owned businesses that contribute over $20 Billion to the State’s economy.
 The Chamber is the premier vehicle to access the Latino community and its formidable purchasing power, as evidenced by our growth of non-Hispanic membership reaching 45 percent.

-SHCC-NJ is a voluntary membership network of individuals, businesses, Hispanic Chambers of Commerce and professional associations across New Jersey.
+The Statewide Hispanic Chamber of Commerce of NJ has been ranked as NJ’s largest chamber of commerce by NJ Biz magazine for the last 5 years.
 The Chamber has been actively involved with various local organizations as well as the U.S. Hispanic Chamber of Commerce.
-We have leveraged those relationships to grow our Chamber in order to further serve our members.
+We have leveraged these relationships to grow our Chamber in order to further serve our members.
 We are always working to find innovative ways to add additional benefits and value to our members and the community at large.

 Our mission is to promote the continued growth and development of New Jersey businesses.
 We accomplish our mission by:

 - Expanding business opportunities

 - Educate and train entrepreneurs and business owners

 - Encouraging mutually beneficial ties with the public and private sectors